-The PMCP research team comprises a diverse range of researchers from CSIRO and UWA.
+The PMCP research team comprised of researchers from CSIRO and UWA.

 Shaun Collin from UWA research is focused on the sensory systems of reef fishes, predominantly on vision, combining marine science and developed an interest in neuroscience.
 A large part of Shaun’s research is into the senses of sharks and how increasing our knowledge of that can lead to better shark deterrents.
 Besides vision, Shaun’s research has now expanded to include audition (hearing), chemoreception (olfaction), and gustation (taste).
 Shaun’s research team is developing a number of novel deterrents based on its knowledge of the (multi)sensory systems of sharks.
 Past research work on how sharks see has actually been incorporated into two new wetsuit designs, which are currently on the market.
 Shaun’s research is not limited to sharks, and includes the effects of dewatering in Pilbara mine sites on freshwater rainbow fish, focusing on their lateral line sense.
 Shaun is UWAs Chief Investigator for PMCP.